Klaipėda

 Getting there

 Klaipėda is around 3 hours from Vilnius and 2 hours from Kaunas by bus or car.
 The A1 motorway runs most of the way.
-The ferry to the Curonian Spit runs from the Old Ferry Port in the city centre, with departures every 20 to 30 minutes in summer.
-If you plan to cycle the Spit, you can bring your bike on the ferry for a small additional charge.
+For the Curonian Spit, pedestrians and cyclists use the Old Ferry Terminal in the city centre, while cars use the New Ferry Terminal.
+Check current Smiltynės perkėla times and fares before you go.
 In summer, booking accommodation in Nida in advance is strongly recommended.

 Plan this trip in one place

-Use this guide to choose the best area, compare hotels, and book the experiences visitors usually reserve first.
+Use this guide to choose the best area, compare hotels, and book the tours and activities visitors usually reserve first.

 Where to stay in Klaipėda